ethereum/ethereum-org-website/src/content/roadmap/index.md

   </Card>
   <Card title="Better user experience" emoji=":stopwatch:">

     Extremely lightweight nodes and more intuitive ways to manage accounts will make interacting with Ethereum in a permissionless, censorship-resistant way as straightforward as using any of today's familiar web2 apps.
+Changes to the way users use accounts will also bring simpler and safer access to Ethereum.

     [Read how the user experience will improve](/roadmap/user-experience/)